Rocket-Rescue-Node/rescue-ui/docs/src/faq.md

 <details>
   <summary>How can I check that I successfully connected to the Rescue Node?</summary>

+As of Smartnode v1.11.1, `rocketpool node status` will contain a message telling you that you are using the Rescue Node, and how much longer you have access.

-Most validator clients will log a message containing the url.
+Addtionally, most validator clients will log a message containing the url.
 You can see if it connected by running:
 ```
 docker logs rocketpool_validator |& grep rescuenode.com